 Allaah (SWT) also says:

-This House was not meant merely for the purpose of worshipping; on the contrary from the very first day it was made the Headquarters of the universal Islaamic mission.
-Its purpose was that believers in Allaah (SWT), drawn from all parts of the world, should assemble here each year, perform Ibadat (worship) collectively and go back to their countries carrying with them the message of Islam.
+This House was not meant merely for the purpose of worshiping; from the very first day, it was made the headquarters of the universal Islamic mission.
+Its purpose was that believers in Allah (SWT), drawn from all parts of the world, should assemble here each year, perform Ibadat (worship) collectively and go back to their countries carrying with them the message of Islam.

 Realization of Ibraheem’s (AS) Prayer